smikhalevski/racehorse/README.md

 val eventBridge = EventBridge(webView)
 ```

-Racehorse uses an [event bus](https://greenrobot.org/eventbus) to deliver events to subscribers, so bridge must be
+Racehorse uses a [Greenrobot EventBus](https://greenrobot.org/eventbus) to deliver events to subscribers, so bridge must
-registered in the event bus:
+be registered in the event bus:

 ```kotlin
 import org.greenrobot.eventbus.EventBus